HomeschoolWebWorks/website/README.md

 	3.2 	Install SASS by running [gem install sass]  (in the command line, preferably via powershell) 3.3 	Install compass and gridle by running [gem install gridle]  (gridle depends on compass so it will install both)

+---------- For those of you not using Sublime Text ----------

+Probably the best advice would be to follow the instructions above starting at 2.2 and check for colorization rules for the editor.